AviSantoso/dafc/response.md

 Okay, I understand the requirements.
-You want to make the DAFC CLI more flexible regarding the LLM provider by using standard OpenAI-compatible environment variables (`OPENAI_API_KEY`, `OPENAI_MODEL`, `PROXY_URL`), add a maximum context limit check, update the default model, and update the documentation accordingly, including an example for using Featherless.
+You want to make the DAFC CLI more flexible regarding the LLM provider by using standard OpenAI-compatible environment variables (`OPENAI_API_KEY`, `OPENAI_MODEL`, `OPENAI_API_BASE`), add a maximum context limit check, update the default model, and update the documentation accordingly, including an example for using Featherless.

 Here are the instructions and the updated code for the necessary files: